TehilahZaman/project-bookstacart/readme.md

 ## Upcoming Features HERE

-- [:X:] Users can edit/delete only their own reviews
+- [X] Users can edit/delete only their own reviews

 - [ ] Ability to enter user information